07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

-1. purchaseSerial : serial of the purchase of the returned stock
+1. purchaseSerial : serial of the purchaseItem of the returned stock
 2. tokenUser : username of the user who register the return

 - Response :